colleenobrien3/hackathon/README.md

 1. "As the business, to be able to see the data being collected from newsletter sign-ups on an account dashboard", open a browser to `http://127.0.0.1:8000/admin/zoo/zoouser/`

 With more time, here is what we'd like to do next:
-1. Change re-direct page when user enters incorrect data.
+1. Change re-direct page when user enters incorrect data
-1. Create newsletter model in our database to have the information posted to our website.
+1. Create newsletter model in our database and have the information posted to our website
 1. CSS and UI in general

+### Authors

+Colleen O'Brien and Sara Laffin

+#### Inspiration

+Tiger King, for the email addresss idea :)

-See Project requirements below, as provided by GA:
+Project requirements are listed below, as provided by GA:

 ## Project Overview
 Your team's assignment is to create a way for users to sign up to recieve your client's newsletter via email.